Mastercard-Gateway/gateway-prestashop-module/README.md

 |Order Summary display |Select any One option from below: <br>**Hide**  - to not display any order and card details to user before submitting order <br> **Show**  - to display order and entered card details to user before submitting order <br> **Show (without payment details)**  - to display only order details to user before submitting order |

 ## Hosted Session integration
-Choose the Hosted Session model if you want control over the layout and styling of your payment page, while reducing PCI compliance costs.
+Choose the Hosted Session model if you want control over the layout and styling of your payment page.
 The Hosted Session JavaScript client library enables you to collect sensitive payment details from the payer in payment form fields, sourced from and controlled by Mastercard Payment Gateway.
 The gateway collects the payment details in a payment session and temporarily stores them for later use.
 You can then include a payment session in place of payment details in the transaction request to process a payment.

 <img src="docs/images/hosted_session_payment.png" alt="session payment" width="600"/>